 Welcome to Wrekin Class!

-Wrekin class is taught by Miss Fox and is supported by Mrs Al-Sadek and Miss Storey.
+Wrekin class is taught by Miss Fox and is supported by Mrs Al-Sadek, Mrs Garner and Miss Deacon.

-Please see the bottom of the page for the document which lists our vocabulary for the Spring term.
+Please see the bottom of the page for the document which lists our vocabulary for the Autumn term.

 All children will bring home a reading book every night.
 They will be given the opportunity to change this book during our guided reading sessions.